Many small business owners often feel like they might be a heartbeat away from the IRS tax audit.

-Tax audits by the IRS happen via mail or in person (field audits, as the IRS calls them).
-Tax auditors request a list of documentation they wish to examine.
-During an audit, the controller will compare the tax return to the accounting books for the year under examination.
+IRS tax audit happens via mail or in person (the so-called ‘field audits’).
+Tax auditors request a list of documentation they wish to examine and then compare the tax return to the business owner’s books for the year under examination.

 And what happens after a tax audit?

-The tax controller will either verify the correctness of your accounting statements or find a mistake.
+Tax auditor either verifies the correctness of your accounting statements or finds a mistake.
 In the latter case, you might have to pay additional taxes, as well as penalties and interest.
-A mistake can be in your favor.
-Then you may get a refund (actually, more than 26,000 of the taxpayers audited by the IRS in the last fiscal year got approved tax refunds).
+A mistake can be in your favor, then you may get a refund (actually, more than 26,000 of the taxpayers audited by the IRS in the last fiscal year got approved tax refunds).

 Can I use a tax audit defense?

-We hope this quick overview helped you shake off the unruly fear of a tax audit.
+We hope this quick overview helped you shake off the uncontrollable fear of an IRS tax audit.
 Now you are ready to dive into details and learn more about the whole tax audit process.

-The biggest question that concerns most business owners is, of course, what are the odds of getting audited anyway.
-Figures show that your chances of being audited by IRS are low.
+The biggest question that concerns most business owners is, of course, what the odds of getting audited are.
+Figures show that your chances of being audited by the IRS are low.
 Let’s have a look!

-How many tax returns are selected by the IRS for audits each year?
+How many tax returns are selected for IRS tax audit each year?

-As per IRS compliance presence reports, for all returns filed during the last decade, 0.60% of individual and 0.97% of all corporation returns were examined.
-So, statistically, the chances of IRS audit for you are almost non-existent.
-But if we look at real numbers, that stands for 200,000 to 800,000 tax returns carefully examined by the tax agency each year.
+As per IRS compliance presence reports, for all returns filed during the last decade, only 0.60% of individual and 0.97% of all corporation returns were examined.
+So, statistically, the chances of an IRS tax audit of your business are vanishingly small.
+But if we look at the real numbers, that stands for 200,000 to 800,000 tax returns carefully examined by the tax agency each year.

 How does the IRS choose who to audit?

 The IRS uses various methods to choose which tax returns to select for examination.
 These methods include random sampling and computerized screening.
-It means you can either be picked randomly or because a computer picked up something outstanding in your data.
+It means you can either be picked for an IRS tax audit randomly or because a computer picked up something odd in your data.

 How does it happen?
-Well, computer programs screen for outlier returns based on a statistical formula.
-If your tax return deviates from the norm for small businesses, the chances of an IRS audit increase.
+Well, computer programs screen for atypical returns based on a statistical formula.
+If your tax return deviates from the norm for small businesses, the chances of an IRS tax audit increase.

 Your tax returns may be selected for auditing for a related examination as well.
 It may happen if your business partner or investor is getting audited by the IRS.